-In A Theory of Justice, Rawls says that the OP should be built from 'widely accepted but weak premises... each of the presumptions should by itself be natural and plausible' (TJ 1999, 16; 12, 214).
-He emphasizes 'the minimal nature of the conditions' defining the OP, partly because of the importance of publicity (TJ 1999, 510).
-Thus, he says, 'What is important is that the various features of the OP should be expressed in the simplest and most compelling way...
+In A Theory of Justice, Rawls says that the Original Position should be built from 'widely accepted but weak premises... each of the presumptions should by itself be natural and plausible.'
+Rawls here emphasizes 'the minimal nature of the conditions' defining the Original Position, partly because of the importance of publicity.
+In defining the initial situation, he says, 'What is important is that the various features of the Original Position should be expressed in the simplest and most compelling way...
 The crucial thing is not to use principles that are contested...
-The idea of the initial agreement can only succeed if its conditions are in fact widely recognized, or can become so' (TJ 1999, 512-13).
-In 1971, Rawls was satisfied that the OP meets these conditions: it is 'reasonably simple,' he says, and is fit for a society whose 'members have a lucid grasp of the public conception of justice upon which their relations are founded' (TJ 1999, 234; 501).
+The idea of the initial agreement can only succeed if its conditions are in fact widely recognized, or can become so.'
+At the basis of the theory,' as he says, 'one tries to assume as little as possible.'
+In 1971, Rawls was satisfied that the Original Position meets these conditions: it is 'reasonably simple,' he says, and is fit for a society whose 'members have a lucid grasp of the public conception of justice upon which their relations are founded.'